 What is a Sales Portal?

-Is there any worse feeling than not being able to find something you desperately need?
-Whether it’s your car keys when you’re late for an appointment, your phone when you’re expecting a call, or the perfect piece of marketing collateral for a warm lead patiently waiting on the other line.
+Is there any worse feeling than not being able to find something you need?
+Your car keys when you’re late for an appointment.
+Your phone when you’re expecting a call.
+Or the perfect piece of marketing collateral for a warm lead waiting on the other line.

 Sales portals exist to solve this problem.
-Sales portals are to content what key hooks are to keys – a reliable, trusted place to store your valuables so you never lose them again.
+Sales portals are to content what key hooks are to keys – a reliable place to store your valuables so you never lose them again.

 What goes inside of a sales portal?